Biden gaffe: President calls Michigan’s Whitmer ‘Jennifer’ at White House event, report says

 It wasn’t the first time Whitmer had been called "Jennifer" at a public event, the Free Press reported.

-When Whitmer was running for governor in 2018, her Republican opponent, former Michigan Attorney General Bill Schuette had gotten her name wrong during a debate – and Whitmer didn’t like it, the report said.
+When Whitmer was running for governor in 2018, her Republican opponent, former Michigan Attorney General Bill Schuette, had gotten her name wrong during a debate – and Whitmer didn’t like it, the report said.

 "Learn my name," Whitmer snapped at Schuette, according to the report.